camrync23/Capstone-Project/README.md

 ## 📌 Overview
 This project aims to predict airfare prices for flights departing from **Los Angeles International Airport (LAX)** during peak **summer months (June–August)**.
 The goal is to develop a machine learning model that helps passengers identify the best time to book flights, using **historical pricing data and key influencing factors** such as seasonality, airline, route, demand, and time-to-departure.

+## 🔑 Key Features

+- 📊 **Predict Flight Prices**: Estimate airfare based on various factors such as airline, route, and demand.
+- 🏆 **Multiple Machine Learning Models**: Includes Random Forest (primary), LSTM (deep learning), and Linear Regression (baseline).
+- 🎯 **Feature Engineering**: Incorporates engineered features like historical fare trends, layover times, and price per mile.
+- 📈 **Performance Evaluation**: Provides metrics such as RMSE, MAE, and R² to compare model performance.
+- 📂 **Reproducibility**: Uses DVC and structured datasets to ensure results can be reproduced.

 ## 📂 Repository Structure
 ```
 Capstone-Project/